maanisim/maanisim.github.io/_posts/2024-04-25-Optimizing-CodeBuild-with-Cached-Multi-Architecture-Docker-Images.md

 # Pre-requisites
 - This post assumes the use of Amazon ECR & AWS CodeBuild
-- You need CodeBuild IAM role with `AmazonEC2ContainerRegistryFullAccess`
+- You need CodeBuild IAM role with `AmazonEC2ContainerRegistryFullAccess` managed policy

 buildspec.yml
 ```yaml